Українська

 Since 1953, the Liberman estate has housed the National Writers' Union of Ukraine.
 Famous classics of Ukrainian literature have worked here, including Ivan Drach, Lina Kostenko, Ivan Svitlychny.
 In 1989, the People's Movement of Ukraine for Perestroika (Narodnyi Rukh of Ukraine) was founded here.

 During Soviet times, the legendary cafe "Enei" was located in the basement of the Writers' House, where there were named tables for Maksym Rylsky, Pavlo Zahrebelny, Yevhen Hutsalo and other artists.
-Its walls were decorated with masterpiece illustrations by Anatoliy Bazylevych for "Aeneid".
+Its walls were decorated with masterpiece illustrations by Anatolii Bazylevych for "Aeneid".
 Later, the restaurant "Sad" opened in its premises.

 Bankova Street, 2 Kyiv